shervinemp/BinaryDomain_texture_tools/README.md

 ## Note

-Upscaling some textures to rather high resolutions can cause the game to get stuck on loading, possibly due to size limits or image dimensions exceeding thresholds. (further examination required)
+Upscaling textures to high resolutions might cause loading issues, possibly due to size or dimension limits.
+Other unknown factors could also be involved.

 ## Future plans